mkdoc/mkout/README.md

 Code blocks (when not preserved) are indented by the whitespace specified with the `indent` option, default is two spaces.

+Block quotes are indented according to `indent` and then prefixed with a vertical pipe (|), you can change this prefix with the `blockquote` option.

-Unless `autolinks` are disabled links are removed and appended to the end of the document such that the input:
+Unless `autolink` is disabled links are removed and appended to the end of the document such that the input:

 ```markdown